 - Book awards online or phone: most awards can be searched for and booked on the British Airways Executive Club website.
 If not, expect long wait times, which are reduced if you call their number in Singapore (provided later in the guide)

-You can purchase between 1,000 and 200,000 Avios during this promotion, which is double the maximum points you can usually buy in one year.
+You can purchase between 1,000 and 200,000 Avios (excluding the bonus) during this promotion, which is double the maximum points you can usually buy in one year.

 Note: As Avios expire after 36 months of inactivity in your account, make sure to keep your account active by earning/redeeming points regularly.